Psychosocial hazard mitigation

 Examples of how job control or autonomy may be a psychosocial hazard include:

-• low levels of influence and independence (e.g., not being able to influence the speed, order or schedule of work tasks and workload)
+• Low levels of influence and independence.
+This includes not being able to influence the speed, order or schedule of work tasks and workload.

-The amount of demand an employee faces at work needs to be balanced with a level of control and autonomy over how they get their work done.
-When there are higher demands on the employee, you should consider the levels of flexibility, influence and control to balance out the stress.
-To find out how to do this while maintaining productivity, use the workshop materials of Putting involvement and influence on the agenda to facilitate a team discussion.
-You can also use a more supportive and collaborative performance management process to support control over how employees gain success in accomplishing their job tasks.
+The amount of demand an employee has at work needs to be balanced with a level of control and autonomy over how they get their work done.
+When there are higher demands on the employee, consider the levels of flexibility, influence and control to balance out the stress.
+To find out how to do this while maintaining productivity, use Putting involvement and influence on the agenda to have a team discussion.
+Use a more supportive and collaborative performance management process to support control over how employees gain success in accomplishing their job tasks.

 To determine the appropriate level of flexibility, control and autonomy with the employee, you can ask the employee these 3 questions: